 With you, friends

-Each week in the run-up to the ceremonies, we'll be sharing well-wishes from our past alumni and honorary graduates far and wide.
+Each week in the run-up to the ceremonies, we shared well-wishes from our past alumni and honorary graduates far and wide.

-Give cheers and congratulations to those you love, and tell us how you'll be celebrating the occasion from home, sweet home.
+Give cheers and congratulations to those you love, and tell us how you celebrated the occasion from home, sweet home.

 "Dear graduands of the University of York Class of 2020, I send you my heartfelt congratulations and best wishes for the future.
 Well done, and do your best to really celebrate your wonderful achievements."